 A consideration for a full traffic signal (for bicycle and pedestrian crossing only) should be evaluated in the future as it is likely to be the most effective in stopping motorists for pedestrians and bicyclists attempting to cross Georgia Avenue at this location.
 Detailed design needs to address the grade change on the west side of the intersection and improving bicycle and pedestrian access to the trail crossing from the west.

-This plan recommends the study be initiated after the MD SHA Georgia Avenue Montgomery Hills project is completed in closing the 16th Street southbound slip lane to motor vehicles.
+This plan recommends the study be initiated after MDOT SHA's MD 97 Montgomery Hills project is completed in closing the 16th Street southbound slip lane to motor vehicles.